Hyundai ix20 (2010-2019) Review

 One car that is very similar to the Hyundai ix20 is the Kia Venga.
 The two models were effectively developed together, although the Hyundai ix20 was given additional tuning that the Venga did not benefit from, so it offers a slightly less impressive driving experience.

-The Vauxhall Meriva and Ford B-MAX are two other models that are similar in execution and design as the Hyundai ix20, both being spun off existing small car platforms but with a greater emphasis on space and practicality.
+The Vauxhall Meriva and Ford B-MAX are two other models that are similar in execution and design to the Hyundai ix20, both being spun off existing small car platforms but with a greater emphasis on space and practicality.
 Both also have an unusual rear door arrangement - rear opening on the Meriva and sliding doors on the B-MAX - to improve access.

 Comfort and design: Hyundai ix20 interior